-We have colour-coded the Nifty PE values so that you get a quick idea of whether the market is getting heated or is attractively valued.
+We have colour-coded the nifty 50 heat map PE values so that you get a quick idea of whether the market is getting heated or is attractively valued.
 Note that this colouring has been done based on historical PE levels.
 It is not our recommendation on whether to buy or sell in the market.

 The PE values are colour-coded as follows:

 - Nifty PE value of less than 15 times are in dark green, indicating low PE valuations.

 - Nifty PE value of over 15 and less than 18 times are in a lighter shade of green, closer to long-term averages

 - Nifty PE of over 18 and less than 21 times are in a neutral off-white colour

 - PEs over 21 are in shades of orange, tending to red when the PE is greater than 27 times

 Essentially, the colours in the nifty 50 heat map move from green (for attractive valuations) to orange (fair to high valuations) to red (very high valuations).